dfns/dfns-sdk-ts/examples/README.md

 - [service-account](./sdk/service-account): Most basic example of the SDK.
 Uses a Service Account (aka "machine user").
 - [nextjs-delegated](./sdk/nextjs-delegated): Delegated registration + login + signing with NextJS.
 This example illustrates a setup where your end-users living in your client app, create their [Delegated Signing](https://docs.dfns.co/dfns-docs/advanced-topics/delegated-signing) wallets (aka "end-user custody").
-- [auth-delegated](./sdk/auth-delegated): Delegated registration + login + signing with ReactJS + Express.
-Same setup as [nextjs-delegated](./sdk/nextjs-delegated) example, but using different frameworks (express backend + React frontend)
+- [auth-delegated](./sdk/auth-delegated): Delegated registration + login + signing with ReactJS + React Native + Express.
+Same setup as [nextjs-delegated](./sdk/nextjs-delegated) example, but using different frameworks (express backend + ReactJS or React Native frontends)
+- [auth-delegated-key-credential](./sdk/auth-delegated-key-credential/): Browser key signer example.
-- [auth-direct](./sdk/auth-direct/): React frontend application directly communicating with Dfns API with users having webauthN credentials
+- [auth-direct](./sdk/auth-direct/): React frontend application directly communicating with Dfns API with users having WebAuthn credentials
 - [export-wallet](./sdk/export-wallet): Example of how do export wallets from a Nodejs server.
 - [import-wallet](./sdk/import-wallet): Example of how to import wallets from a Nodejs server.